List of galaxies

-The following is a list of notable galaxies.
+There are an estimated 100 billion galaxies in all of the observable universe.

-There are about 51 galaxies in the Local Group (see list of nearest galaxies for a complete list), on the order of 100,000 in the Local Supercluster, and an estimated 100 billion in all of the observable universe.
+On the order of 100,000 galaxies make up the Local Supercluster, and about 51 galaxies are in the Local Group (see list of nearest galaxies for a complete list).

-The discovery of the nature of galaxies as distinct from other nebulae (interstellar clouds) was made in the 1920s.
 The first attempts at systematic catalogues of galaxies were made in the 1960s, with the Catalogue of Galaxies and Clusters of Galaxies listing 29,418 galaxies and galaxy clusters, and with the Morphological Catalogue of Galaxies, a putatively complete list of galaxies with photographic magnitude above 15, listing 30,642.
 In the 1980s, the Lyons Groups of Galaxies listed 485 galaxy groups with 3,933 member galaxies.
 Galaxy Zoo is a project aiming at a more comprehensive list: launched in July 2007, it has classified over one million galaxy images from The Sloan Digital Sky Survey, The Hubble Space Telescope and the Cosmic Assembly Near-Infrared Deep Extragalactic Legacy Survey.

-There is no universal naming convention for galaxies, as they are mostly catalogued before it is established whether the object is or isn't a galaxy.
-Mostly they are identified by their celestial coordinates together with the name of the observing project (HUDF, SDSS, 3C, CFHQS, NGC/IC, etc.)